Last Updated on July 2, 2026 by Daniel Globe

 Conclusion

-If you’re tracing K.W.
-Chang’s journey, you see a founder who kept building after setbacks.
-Like a pilot who adjusts course in turbulence, he turned an inheritance dispute into a new airline vision.
-STARLUX now flies with a premium brand and a growing international network, proving his strategy still works.
-From EVA Air to courtroom battles to new routes, Chang’s career shows that in aviation, resilience can still open new skies.
+K.W.
+Chang’s story is one of building after setbacks.
+He turned a bitter inheritance dispute into a new airline vision, and STARLUX now flies a premium brand across a growing international network, backed by a completed IPO and expanding U.S. routes.
+From EVA Air to courtroom battles to Phoenix’s first nonstop flight to Asia, Chang’s career shows how resilience — and a willingness to start over — can still open new skies.